A lifeline for Ukraine on Russian gas

 EU country Slovakia has said it is ready to retaliate if Ukraine stops transiting Russian gas.

-Russian gas forecast to soon flow to EU via Nord Stream 2
+Russian gas forecast to soon flow to the EU via Nord Stream 2

 Song Minh |

-Serbian President predicts Russian gas will flow to the EU via Nord Stream 2 within no more than a year.
+The Serbian president predicted that Russian gas will flow to the EU via Nord Stream 2 within no more than a year.